Tombert/tombert.github.io2/_posts/2016-09-07-startup-chronicles.markdown

 I decide that there's no future in Orlando, and I start applying to jobs in Dallas, where Erin lives, and much like the first, it didn't take long for me to find one: Wyndham Jade, a convention planning company.

-And with that, I was moving to a city to be with a girl I was in love with that I had never met in person.
+And with that, I was moving to a city I had never been to so I could be with a girl I was in love with that I had never met in person.